Tucker Carlson texted he hates Trump ‘passionately’: legal filings

-(The Hill) – Fox News host Tucker Carlson privately expressed contempt for former President Trump in text messages revealed in court filings as part of the network’s ongoing legal fight with Dominion Voting Systems.
+Fox News host Tucker Carlson privately expressed contempt for former President Donald Trump in text messages revealed in court filings as part of the network’s ongoing legal fight with Dominion Voting Systems.

 “We are very very close to being able to ignore Trump most nights.
 I truly can’t wait,” Carlson wrote in one text to an unidentified Fox employee on Jan.
 4, 2021, according to the filing.
 “I hate him passionately, I blew up at Peter Navarro today in frustration.
 I actually like Peter.
 But I can’t handle much more of this.”